RTXteam/RTX/README.md

-# About ARA Expand, the Translator project, and ARAX
+# About the Translator project, Team ARA Expand, and ARAX

 We are **ARA Expand**, a team of researchers and software experts working within a consortium effort called the **Biomedical Data Translator** program